Container Gardening Ideas: Vegetable, Flower and Herb Planting Advice

 - No Soil, Please: You don't want to have any soil showing, especially if it's a smaller container.
 Fill the planter generously, and make sure the foliage covers most of the surface.
 You want to stride the line between lush and overgrown.

-- Mulch it Up: If you can't cover all the soil, use a mulch to tidy up the appearance.
-Mulch not only makes your container veggie or flower garden look better, it helps to protect the soil from invasive seeds and dehydration.
+- Mulch it Up: If you can't cover all the soil, Mulch not only makes your container veggie or flower garden look better, it helps to protect the soil from invasive seeds, root-targeting pests, and dehydration. use a mulch to tidy up the appearance.

 - Different Heights: If you have a planter with multiple plants inside it, try varying the height for visual interest.
 You can do that by placing a large, flat rock underneath, or by using a brick or something similar.
 This lets the viewer visually separate the different plants from one another, and it can really look great when done properly!